History of the potato: Becoming a European staple food

-20th century research
+20th-century research

 By the 1960s, the Canadian Potato Research Centre in Fredericton, New Brunswick, was one of the top six potato research institutes in the world.
 Established in 1912 as a Dominion Experimental Station, the station began in the 1930s to concentrate on breeding new varieties of disease-resistant potatoes.
 In the 1950s–1960s, the growth of the French fry industry in New Brunswick led to a focus on developing varieties for the industry.
-By the 1970s, the station's potato research was broader than ever before, but the station and its research programs had changed, as emphasis was placed on serving industry rather than potato farmers in general.
+By the 1970s, the station's potato research was broader than ever before, but the station and its research programs had changed, as the emphasis was placed on the serving industry rather than potato farmers in general.
 Scientists at the station even began describing their work using engineering language rather than scientific prose.
 Potatoes are Canada's most important vegetable crop; they are grown commercially in all its provinces, led by Prince Edward Island.

 Beginning in the 1960s Chilean agronomist Andrés Contreras begun to collect neglected local varieties of potatoes in Chiloé Archipelago and San Juan de la Costa.
 These varieties were mostly grown in small gardens by elderly women, and passed down generation by generation.
 In 1990 he led a potato-hunting expedition to Guaitecas Archipelago, the southern limit of Pre-Hispanic agriculture.
 The collection of Contreras became the groundwork for the gene bank of Chilean potatoes at the Austral University of Chile in Valdivia.
 Contreras reciprocated local communities by genetically improving varieties aimed for small scale agriculture.

 In modern times potatoes have grown in popularity due to their versatility and ability to be used for many different dishes of food.
+Today the potato is the fifth most important crop worldwide, after wheat, corn, rice and sugar cane.